-I’m Jessica, a Boricua originally from Boston (Dorchester).
-Though I consider myself a dog person, I have three cats.
-I’m a proud member of the #academicmom club, and get most of my writing done when everyone else is asleep.
+She is a member of the #academicmom club and gets most of her writing done when everyone else is asleep.

-My book Graffiti Grrlz: Performing Feminism in the Hip Hop Diaspora is under contract with NYU Press and due for 2018.
+She published her first book—Graffiti Grrlz: Performing Feminism in the Hip Hop Diaspora— with NYU Press in June 2018.